calnet-oss/grails-external-groovy-plugin/README.md

    scripts will only be able to load classes from the JVM's system class loader and from classes in scripts in your scriptDirectory.

-If you want to prevent injecting grailsApplication into the scripts, then after you instantiate your ScriptRunner, you can do:
+If you want to prevent injecting `grailsApplication` into the scripts, then after you instantiate your `ScriptRunner`, you can do:
 ```
 scriptRunner.grailsApplication = null
 ````

-You can also set the parentClassLoader after instantiation.
+You can also set the `parentClassLoader` after instantiation.

 ---